dan-t/rusty-release/README.md

 * Runs the tests.

-* The the current version is read from the `Cargo.toml` and incremented according to `<VERSION>` and written back to the `Cargo.toml`.
+* The current version is read from the `Cargo.toml` and incremented according to `<VERSION>` and written back to the `Cargo.toml`.

 * Builds a release.